platformsh/platformsh-docs/sites/platform/src/languages/php/_index.md

 For {{% names/dedicated-gen-2 %}}, see the [configuration options](../../dedicated-gen-2/overview/grid.md#configuration-options).

-You can customize PHP values for your app in two ways.
+You can customize PHP values for your app in three ways.
 The recommended method is to use variables.

 {{< codetabs >}}